Mitsubishi Colt

 The Mitsubishi Colt is a nameplate from Mitsubishi Motors that has been applied to a number of automobiles since 1962.
-It was first introduced with a series of kei and subcompact cars in the 1960s, and then for the export version of the subcompact Mirage between 1978 and 2002.
+It was first introduced with a series of subcompact cars in the 1960s, and then for the export version of the subcompact Mirage between 1978 and 2002.
 Chrysler, Mitsubishi's longtime partner, also used the name when applying its long-running practice of rebadging Mitsubishi vehicles as the Dodge and Plymouth Colt captive imports for the North American market between 1970 and 1994.

 The most recent version was a subcompact car model manufactured between 2002 and 2013, sold under the Colt nameplate internationally.
 Mitsubishi replaced this series in 2013 with a newer generation which reverted to the Mirage name.

 In addition to these small cars, "Colt" in the Mitsubishi vernacular has been used for unrelated vehicles of various forms as discussed below.
 The name has also been disaffiliated from Mitsubishi as an independent marque in some markets.

 Nameplate history

 The "Colt" nameplate was first introduced in 1962, which started as a line of small cars sold predominantly in Japan.
 These models continued on in various similar forms until 1971.
 Between 1978 and 2002, the nameplate was applied to export versions of the Mirage in markets such as Europe and for a time, in Australia.
 Between 2002 and 2013, the nameplate was referred to a subcompact hatchback (and derivative body styles) that replaced the Mirage line.
 Unlike previously, the "Colt" nameplate was used internationally.

 Various other unrelated models have been designated "Colt" over time as well.
 The L200 pickup truck in South Africa utilised the "Colt" nameplate from 1992 to 2008.
-The nameplate is also used in Indonesia for a series of light commercial vehicles consisting of Delica-based "Colt T100/T120/L300" (1968–present), Suzuki Carry-based "Colt T120SS" (1991–2019), and Canter-based "Colt T200/Diesel" (1975–2022).
+The nameplate is also used in export markets for a series of light commercial vehicles consisting of Delica-based "Colt T100/T120/L300/1400" (1968–present), Suzuki Carry-based "Colt T120SS" (1991–2019), and Canter-based "Colt T200/Diesel" (1975–2022).

 Colt was also used as a marque from 1974 to 1984 by the Colt Car Company to market Mitsubishi vehicles in the United Kingdom.
 In New Zealand, the Colt brand ceased in favour of the Mitsubishi name in 1970, upon the release of the "Dyna-wedge" Galant model.